LuizGVValentin1999/photoLvalentin/README.md

 - Add more customization to the layout and style.
 - Replace jQuery with vanilla JavaScript for a cleaner approach.
 - Implement a more dynamic photo gallery.
+- **Migrate to Astro.js**: A modern framework for building static websites, enabling better performance and flexibility.

 ---